Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Update your Windows 10 and hope the resolution is provided.

 However, certain users managed to resolve the issue by disabling it.
 It should be found in the BIOS settings menu, somewhere within the Security section.
-It’s worth a try, even though we can’t confirm Secure Boot affect the error or something else is at hand.
+It’s worth a try, even though we can’t confirm whether Secure Boot affect the error or if something else is at hand.

 If you’re not sure how to disable it, follow the steps we provided below: